-Cause: This condition is primarily the result of a staff person leaving the business office and not being able to be replaced timely.
+Cause: This condition is primarily the result of staff turnover.

 Effect: As a result of this condition, the District is exposed to an increased risk that misstatements (whether caused by error or fraud) may occur and not be prevented or detected by management on a timely basis.